gragusa/CovarianceMatrices.jl/README.md

 ## CRHC (Cluster robust heteroskedasticity consistent)

-The API of this class of estimators is subject to change, so please use with care.
-The difficulty is that `CRHC` type needs to have access to the variable along which dimension the clustering must take place.
+The API of this class of estimators is subject to change, so please use it with care.
+The difficulty is that `CRHC` type needs access to the clustering variables.
 For the moment, the following approach works

 ```julia
 using RDatasets